FAQs

 -

 We anticipate that the development process through DCO submission and examination will take between two to three years.
-We intend to submit our DCO application to the Planning Inspectorate (PINS), who will administer the application on behalf of the Secretary of State, in Q1 2026.
+We submitted our DCO application to the Planning Inspectorate (PINS), who will administer the application on behalf of the Secretary of State, in February 2026.
 Subject to achieving consent, construction would start no earlier than 2028.

 Our indicative project timeline can be found on The Planning Process page of this website.